OUTLINE OF 18TH CENTURY ASTRONOMY

 1713 - Newton issues updated 'Principia'

-1714 - England opens contest for determining longitude
+1714 - England opens contest for finding longitude at sea

 1714 - Leibniz proposes space & time can not be absolute